jaguadoarias/jaguadoarias/README.md

 I’m a specialist in responsive web design using cross-browser techniques and a pixel-perfect obsessed.
 I use and love to work with typographies, icons, colors, design tokens, SVG, inside a design system.

 Every day trying to improve my knowledge about react, typescript, web prototyping with Figma and web accessibility.

-Use to work: HTML5, CSS3, styled-components, CSS modules, SASS & LESS, ITCSS, SMACSS, OOCSS, BEM, BEMIT & SUIT naming, PostCSS, Git (with terminal or Git client like GitKraken).
-With agile methodologies inside a squad.
+With agile methodologies inside a pod/squad 🚀.

 **Use to work:**

 - HTML5 & CSS3
-- RWD
 - styled-components
 - CSS modules
+- SASS
-- SASS & LESS, ITCSS, SMACSS, OOCSS, BEM, BEMIT & SUIT naming
+- ITCSS, SMACSS, OOCSS, BEM, BEMIT & SUIT naming
 - PostCSS
 - javascript
+- react-testing-library
+- cypress
 - Git (with terminal like Warp or Git client like GitKraken)

 **Collaborative tools:**